How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 • Temporarily reduce anxiety

 But this relief is short-lived.
-Over time, starvation worsens mental health, creating a cycle that’s difficult to break without support.
+Over time, starvation worsens mental health, increases medical risk, and strengthens the eating disorder cycle (NICE, 2020; Lock & La Via, 2015).

 The Minnesota Starvation Experiment: What It Taught Us